simplelocalize/vscode-simplelocalize/README.md

 Integrations doesn't require any additional software to work, however some features like downloading translations, uploading translation, and auto-translation requires [SimpleLocalize CLI](https://simplelocalize.io/command-line-tool/) to work.
-It's recommended to have the CLI installed to use the full potential of the extension and simplify the whole process of managing your traslation files and strings.
+It's recommended to have the CLI installed to use the full potential of the extension and simplify the whole process of managing your translation files and strings.

 ## Extension configuration